-A social support network can help address emotional concerns and provide useful feedback and coping skills, including how to have honest and meaningful discussions and ways to express your feelings.
+Support network.
+A social support network can help address emotional and practical concerns and provide useful feedback and coping skills, including how to have honest and meaningful discussions and ways to express your feelings.

 Understand.
-The concept of understanding stems from being compassionate and thoughtful.
-It can be difficult to adjust to change especially if your loved one is not in the “holiday spirit.”
-However, having the ability to empathize with that person – being able to better understand what that person is thinking – can be more meaningful than all the external trappings of the holiday season.
-Organizations like Imerman Angels (www.imermanangels.org) and Cancer Hope Network (www.cancerhopenetwork.org) can connect you to other caregivers and can best understand your concerns and normalize your experience, as well as provide insights into what worked for them.
+Your loved one may not be in the “holiday spirit.”
+Seek to empathize with that person to better understand their experience and needs.
+This can be far more meaningful than the external trappings of the holidays.
+Organizations like Imerman Angels (www.imermanangels.org) and Cancer Hope Network (www.cancerhopenetwork.org) can connect you to other caregivers who understand your concerns and may be able to provide insights into what worked for them.

-Practice Self-Care.
-The holidays are always a hectic time.
-The pressures of decorating, buying presents, preparing special foods can make taking your loved one to a doctor’s appointment that much more difficult, which is why self-care is so important.
-As a caregiver you may experience various feelings such as sadness, anger, resentment, frustration and even a loss of hope under all these demands.
+Practice self-care.
+The holidays are a hectic time.
+The pressures of decorating, buying presents and preparing special foods can make your regular caregiving duties that much more difficult.
+As a caregiver, you may experience feelings such as sadness, anger, resentment, frustration and even a loss of hope under all these demands.
 Self-care means identifying your own individual needs and taking steps to meet them.
-It is taking time to do some of the activities that nurture you.
-Self-care can include, but is not limited to, going for a walk, reading a book, exercising, and practicing mindfulness and relaxation techniques so that you can actively take care of others in the process.
+Take time for some of the activities that nurture you.
+These can include, but are not limited to, going for a walk, reading a book, exercising and meditation or other relaxation techniques.
 There is no right or wrong way in defining self-care as long as you are investing some time and energy in taking care of yourself.

-Prepare Questions for Health Care Providers.
+Prepare questions for health care providers.
 Staying informed can create a smoother transition throughout the holidays.
 No matter the diagnosis, stage or treatment, having good communication with the medical team can assist you throughout the process.
-Prior to meeting with the medical team, you and your loved one can brainstorm about specific medical concerns that might impact the ability to celebrate.
-An advantage of doing so can include the medical team suggesting ways your loved one can more fully participate whether at home or in the hospital.
+Prior to meeting with the medical team, you and your loved one can brainstorm specific medical concerns that might impact the ability to celebrate.
+Your medical team may suggest ways your loved one can more fully participate in holiday activities or traditions, whether at home or in the hospital.

 Organize.
-Trying to celebrate can be difficult during the holidays; as a caregiver it is helpful to find the right balance for you.
-The holiday season often requires a lot of planning and preparation.
-Whether it’s organizing a celebration or family reunion, it’s important to try to minimize the usual holiday stressors.
-Allow yourself sufficient time to plan which might include putting some traditions aside this year.
-Whatever you decide, give yourself permission to work at your own pace – doing so may help create new traditions for you and your loved ones.
+The holiday season often requires a lot of planning and preparation, as does caregiving.
+Whether it’s organizing a holiday meal or a family gathering, it’s important to try to minimize the usual holiday stressors.
+Allow yourself sufficient time to plan which traditions might need to be put aside this year or ask others to assist with preparations.
+Give yourself permission to work at your own pace and be open to the creation of new traditions for you and your loved ones.

-Respect Your Loved One’s Decisions.
-During the holidays it can be especially helpful to support a loved one’s decision.
-As a caregiver this can be challenging; however, remember that their experience is unique to them and without their input too many activities can be overwhelming.
-By talking through your feelings with a loved one, you can create lasting holiday memories filled with love and compassion.
+Respect your loved one’s decisions.
+During the holidays it can be especially helpful to support a loved one’s decisions to celebrate or not celebrate certain aspects of the holidays.
+As a caregiver this can be challenging; remember that your loved one’s experience is unique to them and that too many activities may be overwhelming.
+Try to be honest about desires and expectations in order to create lasting holiday memories filled with love and compassion.

-Try Out New Memories.
-Life during the holidays is never the same when a loved one is affected by cancer; however, that should not discourage you as their caregiver from being innovative and creating new memories.
-Including others and remaining respectful of your loved one’s strengths and weaknesses can help foster new traditions.
-Focusing on the here and now can often times help broaden a person’s perception of what is most important during the holidays: the love and support of family and friends.
+Try out new memories.
+Life during the holidays is rarely the same when a loved one is affected by cancer, but your loved one’s cancer should not discourage you from being innovative and trying new things.
+Including others and remaining respectful of your loved one’s strengths and weaknesses can help.
+Focus on the present in order to broaden the perception of what is most important during the holidays: the love and support of family and friends.